yuanshunning/pickit-docs/docs/robot-integrations/staubli/index.rst

 You can test the new socket connection by pushing the Test button.

-Test robot connection on Pick-it
+Test robot connection on Pickit
 --------------------------------

-Details on testing this connection can be found on:  `Test robot to Pick-it connection <http://support.pickit3d.com/article/19-test-robot-connection>`__
+Details on testing this connection can be found on:  `Test robot to Pickit connection <http://support.pickit3d.com/article/19-test-robot-connection>`__

 --------------